The potential of neuroscience in education

 This is far from trivial.
 Indeed, one of the main challenges in the field of neuropedagogy (a scientific discipline that explores ways in which neuroscience can inform education) is to translate findings from neuroscience into practical tools that teachers can use in their daily work.

 As my research demonstrates, one of the ways to meet this challenge is to engage neuroscientists and teachers in a shared effort, with neuroscientists providing scientific expertise and teachers contributing their pedagogical expertise.
 Because teachers are experts in pedagogy, and because they are the ones actually working in the field, their contributions to this effort are invaluable.

 “Understanding how the brain works and how teachers can influence their students’ learning should be at the very heart of the educational enterprise.”

 The teacher development programs I use are still quite new, and my colleagues and I hope to expand and improve them in the coming years.
 Yet studies we have carried out already suggest that for at least for some of the teachers, the knowledge of neuroscience they gain from our programs is truly transformative.
 In that way, they are not so different from my first-year students.

 They learn, for example, about brain plasticity and about the power they have as teachers to affect their students’ brains and development in supportive and beneficial ways.
 Understanding how the brain works and how teachers can influence their students’ learning should be at the very heart of the educational enterprise.

 The purpose of the biannual IMBES Conference is to facilitate cross-cultural collaborations in biology, education and the cognitive and developmental sciences.
 Our objectives are to improve the state of knowledge in and dialogue between education, biology, and the developmental and cognitive sciences; create and develop resources for scientists, practitioners, public policy makers, and the public; and create and identify useful information, research directions, and promising educational practices.
-The 2018 conference will take place in Los Angeles, California.
+The 2018 conference took place in Los Angeles, California.